Skip to main content

 If you invest in an asset (loan notes) in a currency that is different to that of your home currency, your investment will be subject to currency fluctuations.

 In the opposite direction, if the SEK has appreciated to 9.00 against the EUR, the value of your principal investment would be 900 SEK.
-While you can calculate the value of your Trine Portfolio in your home currency at any time, the actual profit/loss (if any) from currency fluctuations occurs once your funds are withdrawn and converted back to your home currency.
+While you can calculate the value of your Trine Portfolio in your home currency at any time, the actual profit or loss (if any) from currency fluctuations occurs once your funds are withdrawn and converted back to your home currency.

 Did this answer your question?